esubalew-gosaye/Autofill-Extension/README.md

 2. Locate the extension and click Remove.

 Note 📝
-> This is a basic version and may not be perfect.
-If you'd like to add more features or fix bugs, feel free to open an issue or submit a PR. 🛠️
+> If you'd like to add more features or fix bugs, feel free to open an issue or submit a PR. 🛠️